MacKenzie Gore: Washington Nationals

-On August 2, 2022, Gore, along with C. J. Abrams, Luke Voit, Robert Hassell, James Wood, and Jarlín Susana were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
+On August 2, 2022, Gore, along with CJ Abrams, Luke Voit, Robert Hassell III, James Wood, and Jarlín Susana were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
 Gore made rehabilitation starts for the Triple–A Rochester Red Wings, but did not pitch for the Nationals in 2022.

 In a June 25, 2023 start against the San Diego Padres, Gore struck out the first six batters he faced, setting a Nationals franchise record.
 In 2023, Gore had 151 strikeouts and a 4.42 ERA in 1361/3 innings across 27 starts with a 7–10 record.

 In 2024, Gore had 181 strikeouts and a 3.90 ERA in 1661/3 innings across 32 starts with a 10–12 record.

 On March 27, 2025, Gore struck out 13 Philadelphia Phillies, setting the record for the most opening-day strikeouts by a Nationals pitcher.
 On May 29 against the Seattle Mariners, Gore recorded his 100th strikeout of the season when he struck out Ben Williamson in the bottom of the third inning.
 In that same game, he became the first pitcher this season to reach 100 strikeouts.
 Gore, 26, is the third Nationals pitcher in franchise history (2005-present) to become the first in baseball with 100 strikeouts, joining Max Scherzer (2018) and Stephen Strasburg (‘12, ‘14).
 He also collected his 500th career strikeout in his 84th Major League start.
 At 26 years and 94 days old, Gore became the 2nd youngest active pitcher with at least 500 career strikeouts.
 He trails only Hunter Greene, who is 163 days younger.
 On July 6, Gore was selected to the 2025 Major League Baseball All-Star Game, his first All-Star appearance in MLB.
-In 30 starts for Washington on the season, he compiled a 5-15 record and 4.17 ERA with 185 strikeouts across 159 2/3 innings pitched.
+In 30 starts for Washington on the season, he compiled a 5–15 record and 4.17 ERA with 185 strikeouts across 159 2/3 innings pitched.
 On September 23, Gore was placed on the injured list due to a right ankle impingement, ending his season.

+Texas Rangers

+On January 22, 2026, the Nationals traded Gore to the Texas Rangers in exchange for Gavin Fien, Alejandro Rosario, Devin Fitz-Gerald, Yeremy Cabrera, and Abimelec Ortiz.